 I can’t really see why anyone, other than those who worked in Boston television during the 1970s and 1980s would be very interested in this book.
 Stories from the anchor days of Tom Ellis, Natalie Jacobson, and Liz Walker— when salaries were flush and news budgets generous– does bring back a period when local television was more experimental and local programming more plentiful.
 Certainly Knopf is able to cite many examples of programs that were developed in the Boston market first before spreading to a more national audience (i.e. Evening Magazine and Chronicle to name just two.)
 But I don’t see this as some great moral imperative that was particular to Boston.

 Instead, in a book that runs just about 220 pages, I got an awful lot of tangential content that was never adequately tied to Boston’s golden era.
 For example, a long historical treatise on the Puritans and how “banned in Boston” came into the lexicon is never really connected.
 There’s also a look at the Catholic Church (perennially influential in Boston) scandal involving molesting priests — but that happened in the 1990s, after the golden age supposedly ended.
-Knopf writes about sexual harassment, gender equity, AIDS, and LGBT recognition — but in no way was Boston television anything more than simply reflecting significant societal changes going on during the same period.
+Knopf writes about sexual harassment, gender equity, AIDS, and LGBTQ recognition — but in no way was Boston television anything more than simply reflecting significant societal changes going on during the same period.
 And what does that have to do with the golden age?

 So, is this book a clunker?
 For most audiences, I’m afraid the answer is YES.
 I finished the book feeling like I’d just read a personal memoir, rather than some insightful explanation of a Boston television phenomenon.
 So maybe the issue is as simple as the book’s title.
 Instead of a grandiose title full of promise, something more like MEMORIES FROM MY CAREER AS A BOSTON TV CRITIC by Terry Ann Knopf might have been better.